r3bl-cmdr

 Installation

-The three apps, edi, giti, and ch, that comprise r3bl-cmdr will make you smile and make you more productive.
-These apps are currently available as early access preview 🐣.
+The two apps, edi and giti, that comprise r3bl-cmdr will make you smile and make you more productive.
+Both are fully async (built on r3bl_tui) and currently available as early access preview 🐣.

 To install r3bl-cmdr on your system, run the following command, assuming you have cargo on your system: